mwfj/CMU_15213_CSAPP3E_Lab/2.BombLab/README.md

 ![phase_6_reordered_connection_relation](pic/phase_6_reordered_connection_relation.png)

-<font size =4>**Until now, I found that what we input actually is the node order in the link list.
-Of course, what we input is not the final order, because each input element will be subtracted by 7.**</font>
+### **Until now, I found that what we input actually is the node order in the link list.
+Of course, what we input is not the final order, because each input element will be subtracted by 7.**

 ### <a name="13">Section 4 : Find the right node order and avoid the bomb</a><a style="float:right;text-decoration:none;" href="#index">[Top]</a>